Medial-EarlySign/MR_Wiki/Repositories/Solution details - ETL_process tool/ETL Tutorial/index.md

 **Keep it Simple**: Load signals with minimal preprocessing.
 Handle outliers and clean data within the model itself, not during the ETL stage.
 This approach simplifies implementation, reduces ETL errors, and results in a more robust model.
 Future implementations will be easier with a straightforward ETL process.
+The only thing to take care of in the ETL is formating and right units for labs - that's it.

 -----